 At Major Family Law, we have several fully trained collaborative lawyers who can guide you through the process in a non-adversarial environment.
 We always strive to find creative solutions to meet the needs of our clients that promote cooperation, reduces conflict, and support the wellbeing of any children involved.

-A collaborative divorce/dissolution is suitable for those wishing to cooperate but where legal advice is necessary in order to reach an agreement.
 Both parties must be willing, trusting, and respectful if the collaborative process is to work, with neither side having more control over the other.
-If these things are not present, then it may be necessary to follow a traditional divorce route involving court proceedings.
+If these things are not present, then it may be necessary to follow the court route to resolve the dispute.